nitinramadoss/image_compare/README.md

 - Images are grayscaled and resized to 32x32.
 Then they are passed through a 1-dimension discrete cosine transformation.
 - The top 8x8 is only accounted for since it gives the generalized frequency of the image.
 With this, a hash is created.
 - This algorithm works great for images as described by phash.org "copyright protection, similarity search for media files, or even digital forensics".
 From our testing we also found it works great with pictures that have subjects inside and minimal white space.
+- Compare for exactness (if two images are identical)

 #### Result
 - Structural differences between two hashed, grayscaled images, more precise than average and median hash